hslam/mux/README.md

 # mux
-## A url path router implementation written in Golang.
+A Go implementation of url path router.

 ## Features